Duke Lemur Center: Zoboomafoo

 The children's television show Zoboomafoo, produced by the Public Broadcasting Service (PBS), was filmed at the Duke Lemur Center.
 In order to film the show, a custom-made animal sound stage was constructed on the Duke University campus.
 One of the show's hosts Martin Kratt, holds a degree in Zoology from Duke University.

-On 10 November 2014, Jovian the Coquerel's sifaka (best known for mainly portraying Zoboomafoo in the series of the same name), died of renal failure in his home at the Duke Lemur Center at the age of 20.
+On 10 November 2014, Jovian, the Coquerel's sifaka who portrayed Zoboomafoo in the series of the same name, died of renal failure in his home at the Duke Lemur Center at the age of 20.